CC4K/LINFO2142-Setup_Multicast_Network_using_PIM-Sparse-Mode/README.md

 ```

 ### Startup_files background commands
-Theses scripts are used automatically when using `./run.sh` (except `save.sh` but we didn't consider it a user command).
+These scripts are used automatically when using `./run.sh` (except `save.sh` but we didn't consider it a user command).
 You can browse them to see how we run the containers, start the firewall using nftables, create the images for routers and hosts, etc

+- `daemons` : This file tells the frr package which daemons to start (isis, pimd)
+- `vtysh.conf` : Configuration file for vtysh
+- `host.dockerfile` : Dockerfile defining the image for the host containers
+- `router.dockerfile` : Dockerfile defining the image for the router containers
+- `input.mp4` : Input video file to test streaming over the network
+- `execute_nftables.sh` : Launches `nftables.sh` containing the rules for the hosts firewalls
+- `network_ready.sh` : Script launching `network_check.sh` to tell the user when the network has settled and the routers are ready to transmit multicast packets
+- `nftables.sh` : Writes nftables rules for the hosts firewalls
+- `save.sh` : Script for saving frr configuration from the containers to the local save location in clab-igp/
+- `startup.sh` : Used to create the images when starting the containers

 ## Sending a video stream via multicast